-The PES48H12AG2 contains twelve SerDes quads, numbered zero to 11.
-A SerDes quad is normally associated with its corresponding numbered port (i.e., SerDes quad 0 is associated with port 0, SerDes quad 1 is associated with Port 1, and so on).
+The PES32T8G2 contains eight SerDes quads, numbered zero to seven.
+A SerDes quad is associated with its corresponding numbered port (i.e., SerDes quad 0 is associated with port 0, SerDes quad 1 is associated with Port 1, and so on).

-A x4 port is always associated with its corresponding SerDes quad.

 A x8 (merged) port is composed of an even numbered port and its odd counterpart.
 This port is always associated with the two corresponding SerDes quads (i.e., a merged port 0 is associated with SerDes 0 and SerDes 1, merged port 2 is associated with SerDes 2 and SerDes 3, etc.).